 INDICATION CHECK/ADJUST/REPLACE Motor stops (4.4.22) Check thermal switches if wired in start/stop circuit.
-Momentary or complete loss of 115VAC Motor over load, breaker, or fuses (if supplied) Starter overload "IOC" or "TRIP" Motor doesn't turn, just hums.
+Momentary or complete loss of 115VAC Motor over load, breaker, or fuses (if supplied) Starter overload "IOC" or "TRIP" Motor doesn't turn, just hums or smokes.
 (4.5.3) Check for all three phases Check for binding load Check current limit setting Motor runs erratic or rough (4.5.3) With clamp-on ammeter check for balanced output to motor.
 Check that all SCR's are firing.
 Input fuse fails (4.5.3) Check for power shorts Shorted capacitors Shorted SCR or diode Check current feedbacks for continuity and loose connections.
 Check pulse transformers for continuity and loose connections.
 Oil on bottom of case Check capacitors WARNING CAPACITOR OIL MAY BE CAUSTIC; DO NOT COME IN CONTACT WITH SKIN.
 Intermittent shut downs Check for suppression networks on relays Check for other "noise" sources.
 Check SCR and Diode snubber network.
 Check for proper grounding of all subassemblies and all commutation and snubber capacitor cases.
-"TRIP" indicator on monitor card illu- minates Check DC buss voltage level Check max. speed setting Check freq. trip jumper Check for over voltage on regenerating Check slider connection and voltage on resistor on L2 ASM.
-"IOC" indicator on monitor card illuminates Shorted output Over heated SCR's Blower fuses Inverter operating outside of specification - protective shut down Shorted SCR or diode (continue checking for cause.)
-Noise pick up - check RELAY snubbers and other noise sources Instantaneous current limit not working or too high - Check synchronizer card, modulator card, current feedback.
+"TRIP" indicator on monitor card illu- minates Check DC buss voltage level Check max. speed setting Check freq. trip jumper Check for over voltage on regenerating "IOC" indicator on monitor card illuminates Shorted output Over heated SCR's Fan fuse Inverter operating outside of specification protective shut down Shorted SCR or diode (continue checking for cause.)
+Noise pick up check RELAY snubbers and other noise sources Instantaneous current limit not working or too high Check synchronizer card, modulator card, current feedback.
 Check SCR snubbers in Inverter modules.

-INDICATION CHECK/ADJUST/REPLACE Test card switch position 1A 5 to +14 vdc /receptacle 2A +.5 to -14 vdc 3A Output Oscillator (1FP) at 25hz (Fig. 17) 4A SQ wave 1/16th the freq. of 3A For GO1 drivers 1/8th the freq. of 3A For GO2 drivers (Fig. 19) 5A Freq. ref. (if used).
-48 times fundamental (Fund.) freq. for GO1 24 times fund. freq. for GO2 6A Frequency divider (OFP/2) $-$ same as 5A with phase shift (Fig. 18) 7A SQ wave at fund. freq. lagging 1FFA by 1/3 period (Fig. 20) 8A SQ wave at fund. freq. lagging 1FFA by 2/3 period (Fig. 20) 9A Driving sig. for Phase A (Fig's 21, 23a and 23b) 10A Driving sig. for Phase B (Fig's 22, 23a and 23b) 11A Driving sig. for Phase C (Fig's 21, 22, 23a and 23b) 12A Triangle wave (Fig. 24) 13A Firing Train-OFT, pulse width approx. 7 micro- sec and approx. 30 micro-sec between pulses (Fig. 25) 14A Start signal: +5 volts for stop ("1" state).
+INDICATION CHECK/ADJUST/REPLACE Test card switch position 1A 5 to +14 vdc /receptacle 2A +.5 to -14 vdc 3A Output Oscillator (1FP) at 25hz (Fig. 17) 4A Frequency Times DC Link (FXL) 0 to -14 volts.
+5A Frequency ref. (if used) 48 times fundamental (Fund.) freq. for base frequency ranges X1, X2 or X4 Respectively.
+6A Frequency divider (OFP/2) same as 5A with phase shift (Fig. 18) 7A SQ wave at fund. freq. lagging 1FFA by 1/3 period (Fig. 20) 8A SQ wave at fund. freq. lagging 1FFA by 2/3 period (Fig. 20) 9A Driving sig. for Phase A (Fig's 21, 23a and 23b) 10A Driving sig. for Phase B (Fig's 22, 23a and 23b) 11A Driving sig. for Phase C (Fig's 21, 22, 23a and 23b) 12A Triangle wave (Fig. 24) 13A Firing Train-OFT, pulse width approx. 7 micro- sec and approx. 30 micro-sec between pulses (Fig. 25) 14 A Start signal: +5 volts for stop ("1" state).
 0 volts for start ("0" state).
 15A Minimum voltage SIG - normally in "1" state when running.
 Must be in "O" state for starting or stopping.
-16A Signals when Inverter can start for precondition- ing.
+16A Signals when Inverter can start for precondition. ing.
 In "1" state when stop is called for; in "0" state when start is called for.
-17A In "1" state with Inverter stopped; in "0" state with Inverter running.
+17A A pulse showing half the period of the "TRIP" frequency.
 18A In "0" state with Inverter stopped; in "1" state with Inverter running.
 19A In "1" state forward, in "0" state reverse.